tiny-dancer/notes/scientists.md

  **Major Achievement**:  Created the first true map of the Earth including the ocean floor based on ocean sonar data, along with Bruce Heezen

 **Impact**: Confirmed [Alfred Wegener](https://en.wikipedia.org/wiki/Alfred_Wegener "Alfred Wegener")'s theory of plate tectonics ushering in a new era of human's understanding Earth and it's history.
-This included moving continents and , such as Pangea the super continent
+Marie's map of the ocean floor overlayed with a map of oceanic earthquake epicenters on a light table over her seafloor map, the earthquakes fell right along the rift valley. moving continents and , such as Pangea the super continent

 **Popular Quote**:
 > There's truth to the old cliché that a picture is worth a thousand words and that seeing is believing